mrbar42/recurly-js/README.md

 ========
 https://dev.recurly.com/page/webhooks

-A webhook handler is included for easing validation and parsing of webhooks. the handler accepts 3 arguments `req` `res` `callback(err, webhook)`.
+A `webhookParser` is included for easing validation and parsing of webhooks. the handler accepts 3 arguments `req` `res` `callback(err, webhook)`.
 The webhook data is also attached as `req.webhook`.

-If authorization was enabled when creating the webhook endpoint, the credentials must be provided as `WEBHOOKS_CREDENTIALS` to the config.
+If authorization was enabled when creating the webhook endpoint, the credentials must be provided as `WEBHOOKS_CREDENTIALS` in the config.

 Complete example:
 ```javascript